ahuang11/ahhsumtips/README.md

 list_numpy_tidbits - np.where() needs np.array, not lists, to work properly.
 Also  lists replicate while np.arrays actually perform multiplication with multiply

 parentheses_ramble - parentheses do not define tuples; used to change order of operations and continue onto next line without backslashes, but may be misleading with unfinished parentheses!

+python_conventions - incomplete guide to pep8 conventions used for styling in Python